ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

-The information in this section is all about basic password usage.
+The information in this section is for basic password usage.
 It is based on [NCSC guidance](https://www.cyberaware.gov.uk/passwords).

-### Things to do
+### Things to do (users)

 - Follow the [NCSC guidance](https://www.cyberaware.gov.uk/passwords) to generate your password.
 - Use a separate, unique password for each account or service.
-- Use a password manager to help you keep track of your passwords.
+- Use a [password manager](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers) to help you keep track of your passwords.
 - Change your password:
   - If there has been a security incident involving your account or password, for example if you think someone has guessed your password.
-  - If there has been a security incident involving the service you access using the password.
+  - If there has been a security incident involving the service that you access using the password.
   - If you are advised to do so by your line manager or other authorised person.

+### Things to do (systems)

+A simple definition of systems is that they are computers or services that support more than one user.
+Therefore, basic level passwords are never sufficient to protect systems, or the services they offer.

 ### Things to avoid

-- Don\'t use the same password for two or more different services.
+- Don\'t use the same password for accessing two or more different services.
-- Don\'t tell anyone your password or write it down.
+- Don\'t tell anyone your password.
+- Don\'t write down your password.

 <a id="advanced-passwords"></a>